 That moment of uncertainty when you’re trying to put pen to paper is borderline unbearable.
 Some may even say torture.
 Your heart races, beads of sweat drip from your brow and more than likely you write a message that’s mediocre or about as generic as it gets.

 “Congratulations Steve and Rosie here’s to a lifetime of happiness”.
 Bleh.
-You’ve spent ages picking out the perfect wedding present, but now you’re stumped with what to write.
+You’ve spent ages picking out the perfect gift for the couple, but now you’re stumped with what to write.
 You know the bride and groom are going to spend days wading through their gifts and cards, but how do you stand out for all the right reasons?
 What do you write in a wedding card?

 From quirky one-liners to heartfelt wishes, we’ve got just the list for you.
 Whether they’re close friends or distant relatives, those few words on a wedding card can be tough to string together.
 Here’s your chance to give Hallmark a run for their money.